LLM.js — Universal LLM Interface

 export GROQ_API_KEY=...

-export TOGETHER_API_KEY=...
+export DEEPSEEK_API_KEY=...

 The simplest way to call LLM.js

-is as an
+is as an async function that

 .